State Apostille Services from USA

 To ensure your birth certificate qualifies for an apostille in Georgia:If your current copy does not meet these criteria, you will need to request a new certified copy before proceeding with the apostille process.

-Step 1: Make Sure You Have a Certified Copy
+Step 1: Ensure You Have a Certified Copy

 1. In-Person Submission